nicohirsau/bevyquad/README.md

 xcrun simctl launch booted com.mygame
 ```

-For details and instructions on provisioning for real iphone, check [https://macroquad.rs/articles/ios/](https://macroquad.rs/articles/ios/)
+For details and instructions on provisioning for real iphone, check [https://bevyquad.rs/articles/ios/](https://bevyquad.rs/articles/ios/)

 <details>
 <summary>Tips</summary>
 Adding the following snippet to your Cargo.toml ensures that all dependencies compile in release even in debug mode.
-In macroquad, this has the effect of making images load several times faster and your applications much more performant, while keeping compile times miraculously low.
+In bevyquad, this has the effect of making images load several times faster and your applications much more performant, while keeping compile times miraculously low.

 ```toml
 [profile.dev.package.'*']